-There are several ways companies can improve the order fulfillment process, from implementing logistics management software to adopting collaborative robotic picking.
+There are several ways companies can improve the order fulfillment process and accuracy rate, from implementing logistics management software to adopting collaborative robotic picking.
 Fortunately, you’re not limiting to leveraging a single fulfillment solution or strategy to improve your order fulfillment process.
 To gain some insight into the tools, tactics and strategies that produce results for today’s companies, we reached out to a panel of warehouse and logistics pros and asked them to answer this question:

 “What’s the single most effective way to improve the order fulfillment process?”

 Meet Our Panel of Warehouse & Logistics Pros: